-7 hurt when skydiving plane makes emergency landing in NY
+Skydiving plane makes emergency landing in backyard; 7 hurt

 GARDINER, N.Y.
-(AP) — Authorities say a small plane carrying seven skydivers suffered engine malfunction and made an emergency landing in a backyard in upstate New York.
+(AP) — Authorities say a small plane carrying skydivers has suffered an engine malfunction and has made an emergency landing in a backyard in upstate New York, leaving the seven people onboard with minor injuries.

-The Poughkeepsie Journal reports that the plane landed behind a house in Gardiner at about 4:30 p.m.
-Saturday.
-The seven people on board sustained minor injuries.
+The Poughkeepsie (poh-KIHP’-see) Journal reports the plane landed Saturday afternoon behind a house in Gardiner, 80 miles (130 kilometers) north of New York City.

+Fire Chief Matthew Goodnow says the pilot tried to return to the Gardiner Airport but “couldn’t make it.”
+He says state police are leading an investigation into what happened.

 The aircraft was operated by local company Skydive the Ranch.
-Company representatives did not return a phone call from The Associated Press seeking comment.
+Company representatives haven’t returned a phone call from The Associated Press seeking comment.

-Fire Chief Matthew Goodnow said the pilot tried to return to the Gardiner Airport but “couldn’t make it.”

 Most Read Nation & World Stories